MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-aws.md

 ## Security Recommendations

-Cloud App Security provides an overview of your AWS platform configuration compliance for all your AWS accounts based on the Center for Internet Security (CIS) benchmark for AWS.
+Defender for Cloud Apps provides an overview of your AWS platform configuration compliance for all your AWS accounts based on the Center for Internet Security (CIS) benchmark for AWS.

 You should continuously review the security recommendations to assess and evaluate the current status of your platform's security posture and identify important configuration gaps.
 Then, you should create a plan to mitigate the issues in your AWS platform.